alexpchin/react-training-workshop/middle/lessons.md

 ## 6-react-router-intro

-To finish off this set of exercises we're going to look at how to set up routing with [React Router](https://github.com/reactjs/react-router), the standard routing solution for ReactJS applications.
+Leaving Redux for now, we're going to look at how to set up routing with [React Router](https://github.com/reactjs/react-router), the standard routing solution for ReactJS applications.

 At its core React Router is just a bunch of React components.
 We create a router with the `Router` component, and routes with the `Route` component.
 We also have to tell React Router how to manage URLs - whether to use the hashbang approach or HTML 5 pushState API.
 For now we'll use hashbangs to avoid having to set up a server, but later we'll see how we can avoid that.
 Let's take a look at a basic app: